5.4 Young people's participation in policy-making

 For example, the Advisory Body is consisted of the following committees:

-(a) the Political Committee which includes representatives of each youth organization of the parties which have a parliamentary group and which are nominated by the corresponding organizations;
+(a) the Political Committee which includes representatives of each youth organisation of the parties which have a parliamentary group and which are nominated by the corresponding organisations;

-(b) the Trade Union Body which includes labour, rural and scientific youth organizations as well as student federations and organizations operating on an island-wide basis and with proven activity;
+(b) the Trade Union Body which includes labour, rural and scientific youth organisations as well as student federations and organisations operating on an island-wide basis and with proven activity;

-(c) the Students Committee which includes two representatives of each student federation or organization operating on an island-wide basis and with proven activity, as well as the school organizations, nominated by the body they represent.
+(c) the Students Committee which includes two representatives of each student federation or organisation operating on an island-wide basis and with proven activity, as well as the school organisations, nominated by the body they represent.

-All committees of the Advisory Body are chaired by the president of the Council of the Youth Board of Cyprus which is, the top level public authority for youth.
+All committees of the Advisory Body are chaired by the Chairman of the Administrative Board of Cyprus which is, as described in Section 1.4 Youth policy decision-making, constitutes the national agency dealing with youth issues and youth policy in the country.
 There are no other stakeholders involved.
 The Youth Board of Cyprus did not take any measures in order to encourage the participation of specific target groups.

 Regarding the Municipal/Community Youth Councils, the main actors are mentioned in the section 5.3 - Youth representation bodies.